 こんな感じにしてください。Konna kanji ni shite kudasai

 A photo or clipping of your favorite hairdo can be helpful for the barber to understand your taste or opinion.
 But choose a realistic one that can be actualized by your hair… My father (he’s Japanese) once took a photo of Richard Gere, and the barber just said “No”.

 Each country has its own taste.
-It may be a good challenge, or a chance to make a memory, to try some popular Japanese hair styles.
-However we cannot guarantee that it will really suit you and your hair….
+It may be a good challenge to try some popular Japanese hair styles.
+However, we cannot guarantee that it will really suit you and your hair….

-If you are planning to grow your hair longer, just ask the barber this.
+If you are planning to grow your hair longer, just ask the stylist this.
 This is one of the phrases I personally use often at the hair salon.
-Recently, in fact, some Japanese young women go to 1,000 yen cut for a little trim several times a month, and sometimes visit more fashionable beauty parlors for coloring or perming.
+Recently, in fact, some Japanese young women go to 1,000 yen cut for little trim several times a month and sometimes visit more fashionable beauty salons for coloring or perming.

 If you have thick hair which can get out of control on a rainy day, just ask the barber this.
-This phrase can also be used with similar meaning to No.4 above.
+This phrase can also be used with a similar meaning to the previous sentence.

-To request this, or not to request this, that is the question…the length of “Mou sukoshi” (a little more) varies person by person.
-To leave the shop with satisfaction or regret depends on whether you use this phrase or not.
+To request this, or not to request this, that is the question…the length of “mou sukoshi” (a little more) varies person by person.
+Often, this phrase is the difference between leaving the salon with satisfaction or huge regret.

 If you are wondering about No.6, let’s ask the expert’s opinion.

-When you feel that the heat of the dryer is too hot, do not hesitate to say this phrase to protect yourself.
+When you feel the dryer is too hot, do not hesitate to use this one.